-Any student-athlete seeking substance abuse treatment is encouraged to utilize Director of Student-Athlete Counseling and Lindenwood University counseling services.
-There are off-campus resources available through referral from the Director of Student-Athlete Counseling, Medical Director or Lindenwood Wellness Center.
-Student-athletes can be discharged from treatment at the discretion of the Director of Student-Athlete Counseling and Medical Director when counseling and treatment requirements have been met.
+Any student-athlete seeking substance abuse treatment is encouraged to utilize the Director of Student-Athlete Mental Health and Lindenwood University Student Counseling and Resource Center services.
+There are off-campus resources available through referral from the Director of Student-Athlete Mental Health, Medical Director, or Lindenwood Student Counseling and Resource Center.
+Student-athletes can be discharged from treatment at the discretion of the Director of Student-Athlete Mental Health and Medical Director when counseling and treatment requirements have been met.